The Game of the Century: Fischer at 13 Sacrifices His Queen and Wins

 Why Kmoch called it the game of the century

 Hans Kmoch was an Austrian grandmaster and chess writer who had seen the world’s best players compete for three decades.
 He had watched Alekhine, Capablanca, Botvinnik, Keres.
 When he saw the Byrne-Fischer game, he wrote: “In the history of chess, few games have received so much praise from experts as the one which young Robert Fischer played in this tournament.
-The surprise sacrifice, the remarkable series of checks and counter-checks, and the final simplification into an won ending were all far beyond what one might expect from a 13-year-old.”
+The surprise sacrifice, the remarkable series of checks and counter-checks, and the final simplification into a won ending were all far beyond what one might expect from a 13-year-old.”

 The game was published, analyzed, and discussed.
 Fischer’s talent was already known in chess circles.
 The Rosenwald game made the scale of it visible outside those circles.